rlicata34/se_project_aroundtheus/README.md

 ## Plan to improve

 Convert the card titles to links.
-Upon clicking, the user will be directing to a page within the same tab.
+Upon clicking, the user will be directed to a page within the same tab.
 This page will contain a space for the profile owner to write a description of their experience at the location posted.

 ## Recording from the Author